 Raised near a coast frequented by hurricanes and sharp shifts in the weather, he developed early a desire for understanding how we understand nature.
 His childhood home was surrounded by rivers and marshland that had been studiously crafted by beavers.
 In emulation of these structures, his first artwork was a series of earthen dams built in autumn, that in spring caused a sizable ice dam that flooded a dozen acres of land, and his neighbour’s basement.
 He was fourteen.

-An overview of education and exhibition history.
+For an overview of education and exhibition history see here.

 My studio is located at the Gam Gallery Studios behind the Gam Gallery at 110 East Hastings Street in Vancouver, BC.
 The studios are part of the bigger ACME Building Studios.
 If you’d like a studio tour or a just a chat come by and say hi or make an appointment by emailing me!